nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 ## Create a new branch

-We are at a point in our project where we want to start adding big new features but want to do so in a safe environment.
+We are at a point in our project where we want to start adding new features but want to do so in a safe environment.
 The `master` branch cannot be our testing ground.

 `git checkout -b myFeatureBranch` creates a new trackable branch called `myFeatureBranch` using the `master` branch as a base.
 The `git checkout -b` part of this command tells git to both create a new branch _and_ switch over to the new branch we created, `myFeatureBranch`.